 How to Make Pumpkin Pie Dump Cake

-There are just a few simple steps for this delicious recipe:
+There are just a few simple steps for this delicious pumpkin dump cake recipe.

-2. Sprinkle cake mix over the pumpkin filling.
-Next, you’ll sprinkle a box of white or yellow cake mix over the pumpkin in an even layer, then top it with about 1 teaspoon of pumpkin pie spice.
+Step 2: Once the mixture is fully combined, pour it into the bottom of a 9ร—13 baking dish.
+Sprinkle a box of white or yellow cake mix over the pumpkin in an even layer, then top it with about 1 teaspoon of pumpkin pie spice.

-3. Dot it with butter.
-Once the cake mix has been added, you’ll slice 3/4 cup (1 1/2 sticks) butter and lay the slices on top of the cake.
+Step 3: Slice 3/4 cup (1 1/2 sticks) butter and lay the slices on top of the cake mix layer.
+Bake the cake for 45 minutes.

 Dump cake is SO EASY and truly fail-proof, but here are a few things to keep in mind: